colinrodney/column-preview-card/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
+Our task is to build out the project to the designs inside the `/design` folder.
 You will find both a mobile and a desktop version of the design.

 The designs are in JPG static format.
 Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

-If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).
+We will be completing the free version of this challenge but frontend mentor does offer a paid version whereas if you want all of the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can get access to those files by [subscribing as a PRO member](https://www.frontendmentor.io/pro).

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
+All required assets can be found in the `/images` folder and the assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.
+A `style-guide.md` file containing the information you'll need, such as color palette and fonts is also included.

 ## Building your project